Born to Love logo borntolove.com VIEW CART - $ CONVERTOR - HELP! - CONTACT US - CHECKOUT

 I thought I would use cloth diapers, but my husband keeps going on about how expensive will it be to wash them!

-There has been a great deal of talk about how expensive washing cloth diapers can be.
-But is it real?
 Or just hype to scare you back to using disposable diapers?
 Pull out your grocery bill, and utility bills, and let's talk dollars and sense!

-Here are some sample calculations.
-Your washing methods, detergent supplies, household utilities and how often you change your baby may vary.
-Use your own costs for a more personalized total.
 The calculation below is based on 6,500 diaper changes over a period of 2.5 years.
 This is an average of 7-8 diaper changes/day (10-11 changes for newborns, 5-6 changes for 2-year olds.)

 Laundry: